Richmond, California: Casinos

 Many casinos have been proposed for the West Contra Costa area.
 Point Molate would have a casino, resort, and a luxury shopping mall.
-Sugar Bowl Casino proposes a casino, a steakhouse, and a buffet promoted by the Pomo Tribe's Scotts Valley Band near the border between North Richmond and the city of Richmond's Parchester Village, whose residents have lauded it as a boon to fighting crime by adding more of a police presence and creating jobs for shiftless youth, but residents from neighboring newly developed sub-divisions along the Richmond Country Club were fervently opposed based on potential losses to property values.
+Sugar Bowl Casino proposed a casino, a steakhouse, and a buffet promoted by the Pomo Tribe's Scotts Valley Band near the border between North Richmond and the city of Richmond's Parchester Village, whose residents have lauded it as a boon to fighting crime by adding more of a police presence and creating jobs for shiftless youth, but residents from neighboring newly developed sub-divisions along the Richmond Country Club were fervently opposed based on potential losses to property values.
 Casino San Pablo has already been built in neighboring San Pablo, with 2,500 slots.
 The projects have been the subject of much civic debate; supporters contend that the often cash-strapped government would get a major new source of revenue, while opponents air their concerns over the ramifications, including an increase in already high crime rates, lowered property values, and worsening neighborhood quality of life.

 Point Molate is currently slated to either become a housing and conference center, a casino resort shopping area, or a large regional park.

 In 2010, the city approved the environmental review of the plan in which the tribe agreed to contain development of the casino to the footprint of the buildings on the former naval depot site.
 The lobbying and reports required by Richmond have cost the tribe $15 million.
 This approval won over the region's strict environmentalists and many council members.
 Later that year residents were given the opportunity to weigh in on the issue and voted on the non-binding measure U to determine their approval of the project.
 58% of voters opposed the $1 billion project.
 Citing the people's opposition and the inability to negotiate several key points with the developer, the city council voted down the project in 2011.
 Councilman Nat Bates remained a proponent of the plan with its projected 17,000 jobs, while the remainder of the council was chagrined at the fact that there was no guarantee that the jobs would go to Richmonders.
 The city of San Pablo, whose lifeline is their card club, Casino San Pablo, was elated.
 The Guideville Band of Pomo Indians was given the opportunity of 150 days to create a non-casino plan for the site such as alternatives in the environmental report for a convention center, conference center, hotel, spa, and housing.